irawoodring/343/data_types/PITCHME.md

 **Type Checking**
 ***

-**Static type checking** happens at compile time; it aids in greatly in readability and reliability, as type errors are discovered before the program runs.
+**Static type checking** happens at compile time; it aids greatly in readability and reliability, as type errors are discovered before the program runs.

 **Dynamic type checking** happens at run time; this usually means enhanced flexibility for programmers, at the expense of less safe code.
 ---